Department of Earth Sciences

 Earth Sciences offers M.S. and Ph.D. degrees in Earth Sciences (Geography, Geology, and Geobiology content areas).
-We stress independent thesis research with some supporting course work.
+We stress independent thesis research with supporting course work.
 Our expertise spans most of the subfields of Earth Sciences.
 Our Geography faculty includes specialties including historical and cultural geography, settlement geography, resource geography (energy and water), economic geography, planning, bioclimatology, applications of GIS and snow science.
 The interests of our Geology faculty include composition and structure of the crust, quantititative geomorphology, sedimentation and stratigraphy.
 Our Geobiology faculty have research interests in vertebrate paleontology, paleoecology, biogeography, paleoclimatology, and geomicrobiology.
 Our program strengths are in basin analysis and energy resources, crustal tectonics and mountain building, dinosaur paleontology, geography of the northern Rocky Mountains, architecture and composition of the lithosphere, snow science and cryospheric processes, and climate change.
 Examples of thesis titles can be found on the Department of Earth Sciences web page (see above).

 The department generally expects applicants to have a GPA of 3.0 or higher and GRE Scores better than the 50th percentile and a strong academic background in Earth Sciences (Geography, Geology, or Geobiology).
-Foreign students must have an English proficiency score (at or above) the following: TOEFL [iBT: 93, CBT: 237, or PBT: 580], IELTS [level 7.0], or PTE [lavel 61].
+International students must have an English proficiency score (at or above) the following: TOEFL [iBT: 93, CBT: 237, or PBT: 580], IELTS [level 7.0], or PTE [lavel 61].
 The department does not accept general applicants to our graduate program.
 An applicant should identify a major advisor from the list of faculty (found on the department website above), contact that individual, and determine whether there is space available in that adviser's program.

 For applicants who wish to study geography, the department requires the equivalent of a geography minor (eight semester geography courses including map skills, world regional, human, and physical geography) as background.
 A geography undergraduate degree is preferred and coursework and practical experience involving geographic skills such as cartography, field methods, aerial photograph interpretation, remote sensing, GIS and quantitative methods are considered a desirable part of an applicant’s background.